Quantitative Volume Space Form Rigidity Under Lower Ricci Curvature Bound

 We now briefly describe our approach to Theorem A-C and Theorem D which is quite involved with tools from several fields.
-The most significant tool is from the Cheeger-Colding theory ([Ch], [Co2], [CC1-3]) and the Perel'man's pseudo-locality of Ricci flows ([BW], [Ha1,2], [Pe2]).
+The most significant tool is from the Cheeger-Colding theory (\cite{Ch}, \cite{Co2}, \cite{CC1,CC2,CC3}) and the Perel'man's pseudo-locality of Ricci flows (\cite{BW}, \cite{Ha1,Ha2}, \cite{Pe2}).
 In our proof of Theorem A, we established a $C^0$-convergence (see Theorem 2.7), and in the proof of Theorem D, we establish that an almost volume annulus of fixed width and radius going to $\infty$ ($H\le 0$) contains a large ball that is almost metric warped product (see Theorem 1.4).
-This result complements the Cheeger-Colding's theorem that an almost volume annulus (of bounded radius) is an almost metric annulus, and also yields a new proof of Theorem 0.3 (see Remark 4.5) that does not rely on [LiW] (cf. [LW1], [Li]).
+This result complements the Cheeger-Colding's theorem that an almost volume annulus (of bounded radius) is an almost metric annulus, and also yields a new proof of Theorem 0.3 (see Remark 4.5) that does not rely on \cite{LiW} (cf. \cite{LW1}, \cite{Li}).